cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 ## Authentication
 In order helm can interact with Kubernetes cluster, Authentication is needed.
-There is only single authentication method which is kube config authentication.
-The authentication is pretty similar as in cloudify kubernetes plugin.
+There is only single authentication method which is kube config authentication, the authentication is pretty similar as in cloudify kubernetes plugin.

 ### Kube Config Authentication